Tsipras said not to have decided on early Greek elections, left rebels turn up heat

 Xydakis said this should not be so.
 "What is most important at this phase is that the government serve the interests of the Greek people and not those of the party," he said.
 "Tsipras is the prime minister of 11 million Greeks, not of 30,000 members of the Syriza party."

-The bailout program cleared one of its final hurdles on Wednesday when parliament in Germany - the biggest contributor to the bailouts - approved it overwhelmingly.
+The bailout programme cleared one of its final hurdles on Wednesday when parliament in Germany - the biggest contributor to the bailouts - approved it overwhelmingly.

 Greece came close to financial collapse before Tsipras negotiated the deal, forcing him to close the banks for three weeks and impose capital controls on money leaving the banking system which have since been eased slightly, but not removed.